-403.13 6Spreading and Finishing.
+403.11.3 Spreading and Finishing.
 The base course, primed or tacked surface, or preceding course or layer shall be cleaned of all dirt, packed soil or any other foreign material prior to spreading the asphaltic mixture.
-If lumps are present or a crust of mixture has formed, the entire load will be rejected.
+Truck loads not free of lumps or crusted material shall be rejected.
 The thickness and width of each course shall conform to the typical section in the contract.
 The contractor may elect to construct each course in multiple layers.
 The minimum compacted thickness shall be 0.75 inches for SP048, 1.25 inches for SP095, 1.75 inches for SP125, 2 inches for SP190, and 3 inches for SP250.

-403.13 6.1 Transitions.
+403.11.3.1 Transitions.
 All layers shall be feathered out, by hand raking if necessary, in transitioning the depth of the surface to meet present grades at bridges or ends of projects, to provide a uniform, smooth riding surface free of irregularities.
 Where only the top layer of the surfacing continues across a bridge, the bottom layers shall be feathered out.